CDRT/docs/bios/settings/thinkpad/display.md

 <details><summary>Total Graphics Memory</summary>

 **Intel-based machine**

-One of 2 possible options to allocate total memory which Intel (R) internal graphics device shares:
+How much total memory to allocate for Intel (R) internal graphics device to share.

+Possible options:

 1.	**256 MB** - Default.
 2. 512 MB

-!> If 512 MB is selected, the maximum usable memory may be reduced on 32-bit OS
+!> If 512 MB is selected, the maximum usable memory may be reduced on 32-bit OS.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|